Who We Are

 - Our vendors and/or service providers

-- Published and/or publicly available sources (e.g., news reports, books, articles, reports and/or white papers, press releases and/or promotional materials, films and/or other videos, plays and/or theatrical productions, television programs, radio programs, podcasts, other audio recordings, social media, search engines, websites, online databases and/or repositories, public records)
+- Published works and/or other sources available to the public (e.g., news reports, books, articles, reports and/or white papers, press releases and/or promotional materials, films and/or other videos, plays and/or theatrical productions, television programs, radio programs, podcasts, other audio recordings, social media, search engines, websites, online databases and/or repositories, public records)

 - Functionality: We use the information so that this website (and/or its related services), or certain specific functions thereof, can work properly.
 For example (but without limitation), none of the pages or content on this website will load if the web server doesn’t have a valid IP address to which to transmit the necessary data.

-- Completing a transaction: We use the information to conduct or complete financial transactions with you, such as a contribution made through the payment button.
+- Completing a transaction: We use the information to conduct or complete financial transactions, e.g., a contribution made via the payment button.

-- Legal compliance or audit: We use the information to ensure our compliance with applicable laws or regulations, and/or so that we can demonstrate our legal and/or regulatory compliance to auditors or investigators if needed; and/or to otherwise comply with our legal obligations (e.g., to respond to subpoenas, court orders, and/or other official orders).
+- Legal compliance or audit: We use the information to ensure our compliance with applicable laws and/or regulations; so that we can demonstrate our legal and/or regulatory compliance to auditors or investigators if needed; and/or to otherwise comply with our legal obligations (e.g., to respond to subpoenas, court orders, and/or other official orders).

-- Research and publishing: We use the information in researching, creating, and/or publishing (and/or performing, broadcasting, exhibiting, and/or otherwise disseminating, as applicable) our content (e.g., our automotive articles and/or associated images), our other writing/editing work, and/or other creative endeavors, and/or to help us decide what content, work, and/or creative endeavors to create and/or publish (and/or perform, broadcast, exhibit, and/or otherwise disseminate).
+- Research and publishing: We use the information in researching, creating, and/or publishing (and/or performing, broadcasting, exhibiting, and/or otherwise disseminating, as applicable) our content (e.g., our automotive articles and/or images), our other writing/editing/writing consulting work, and/or our other creative endeavors, and/or to help us decide what content, work, and/or creative endeavors to create and/or publish (and/or perform, broadcast, exhibit, and/or otherwise disseminate).
 For example (but without limitation), data about which past articles have been most popular helps us decide what content to publish in the future.

-- Security, troubleshooting, quality control, and technical improvement: We use the information to help us protect this website (and/or its related services), its users/visitors, our data, our system(s) and/or device(s), our business, us, and/or others against malicious activity; protect our property, rights, security, and/or safety, and/or the property, rights, security, and/or safety of others and/or of the public at large; troubleshoot and/or resolve technical problems; and/or improve the quality and functionality of the site and/or its related services.
+- Security, troubleshooting, quality control, and service improvement: We use the information to help us safeguard this website (and/or its related services), its users/visitors, our data, our system(s) and/or device(s), our business, us, and/or others against malicious activity; protect our property, rights, security, and/or safety, and/or the property, rights, security, and/or safety of others and/or of the public at large; troubleshoot and/or resolve technical problems; and/or maintain and/or improve the quality and/or functionality of the site and/or our services.

-- Advertising and other commercial purposes: We use the information to promote or advertise our content or services, sell advertising on this website, monetize the site, our content, our other writing/editing/writing consulting work, and/or our other creative endeavors; and/or achieve some other commercial purpose(s).
+- Advertising or other commercial purposes: We use the information to help us promote, pitch, and/or advertise our content, services, and/or other creative endeavors; sell advertising on this website; otherwise monetize the site, our content, our other writing/editing/writing consulting work, and/or our other creative endeavors; and/or achieve some other commercial purpose(s).

-In many cases, information we collect may have several purposes or possible purposes.
+In many cases, we may collect information for several purposes or potential purposes.
 Obviously, not every individual piece of information in a particular category will necessarily be used or even useful for a given purpose.